 The Quality of Service screen displays a list of mesh QoS policies available to mesh points.
 Each mesh QoS policy can be selected to edit its properties.
-If none of the exiting Mesh QoS policies supports an ideal QoS configuration for the intended data traffic of this mesh point, select policy.
-Select an existing mesh QoS policy and select to change the properties of the mesh QoS policy.
+If none of the exiting Mesh QoS policies supports an ideal QoS configuration for the intended data traffic of this mesh point, select 🔭 to create a new policy.
+Select an existing mesh QoS policy and select 🕺 to change the properties of the mesh QoS policy.

-Configure a Mesh QoS Policy on page 177 Configure a Mesh Point Policy on page 181
+Configure a Mesh QoS Policy on page 174 Configure a Mesh Point Policy on page 179